 Active Working Papers

-It Pays to be Extraverted: CEO Personality and Career Outcomes (with T. Clifton Green and Brandon Lock), May 2016
+Executive Extraversion: Career and Firm Outcomes (with T. Clifton Green and Brandon Lock), November 2017

-Search Costs and Revealed Preferences for Idiosyncratic Volatility (with Christopher Clifford, Jon Fulkerson, and Bradford Jordan), November 2016
+Search Costs and Investor Demand for Idiosyncratic Volatility (with Christopher Clifford, Jon Fulkerson, and Bradford Jordan), August 2017

-Psychology research identifies extraversion as the personality trait most closely associated with leadership.
+Psychology research identifies extraversion as the personality trait most closely associated with leadership emergence.
 We examine executive extraversion, as measured by speech patterns during conference calls, and find extraverts experience significant career benefits.
-Specifically, controlling for executive and firm characteristics, including firm fixed effects, we find that extraverted CFOs and CEOs earn 6-11% higher salaries.
-Extraverted CFOs are more likely to be promoted to CEO, and extraverts become top executives at a younger age.
-Extraverted CEOs also serve on more outside boards and hold directorships at larger firms.
-Our findings highlight a previously unobservable managerial trait that explains executive career outcomes.
+Controlling for executive and firm characteristics, including firm fixed effects, we find that extraverted CEOs and CFOs earn 6-9% higher salaries.
+Moreover, extraverts become top executives at a younger age, are less likely to experience job turnover, and extraverted CFOs are more likely to be promoted to CEO.
+Executive extraversion is also linked with firm outcomes.
+Analyzing a sample of manager transitions, we find that increases in CEO extraversion are associated with improvements in sales growth, revenue efficiency, and investor recognition.
+Further, extraverted CEOs are associated with higher acquisition announcement returns.
+Our findings highlight the role of personality traits in explaining executive career and firm outcomes.

 We use capital flows into and out of mutual funds to infer investors' preferences towards idiosyncratic volatility (IV).
 We find investors are more likely to both purchase and redeem funds with high IV.
 This pattern is concentrated among funds in the top quintile of IV, and it is stronger among retail investors, non-incumbent investors, and funds with lower visibility.
-Our results suggest that limited attention and search costs contribute to investors' preference for IV when trading.
-Our findings that IV results in increased visibility and liquidity may also help explain the puzzling negative relationship between IV and equity returns.
+Funds with greater IV have significnatly higher Google search volume (SVI) , and SVI is also associated with larger inflows and outflows.
+Our results suggest that limited attention and search cosnts toribtue to investors' demand for IV when trading.

-We examine whether increased competition stemming from technological innovation disciplines sell-side analysts.
-We document a decline in short-term forecast bias for firms added to Estimize, an open platform that crowdsources short-term earnings forecasts, relative to matched control firms; this decline is greater when (1) existing sell-side competition is smaller, (2) earnings uncertainty is higher, and (3) Estimize coverage is less biased and more accurate.
+We examine whether increased competition stemming from an innovation in financial technology disciplines sell-side analysts.
+We find that firms added to Estimize, an open platform that crowdsources short-term earnings forecasts, experience reductions in short-term forecast bias relative to matched control firms.
+The reduction is greater when existing sell-side competition is lower, earnings uncertainty is higher, and Estimize coverage is less biased and more accurate.
 We also document an increase in short-term forecast accuracy and representativeness.
-Finally, we find no change in bias for longer-horizon forecasts or recommendations, suggesting competition from Estimize rather than broad economic forces drives our results.
+We find no change in bias for longer-horizon forecasts or investment recommendations, suggesting competition from Estimize rather than broad economic forces drives our results.